mui/material-ui/docs/data/material/components/material-icons/material-icons.md

 See the [Installation](/material-ui/getting-started/installation/) page for additional docs about how to make sure everything is set up correctly.

 :::info
-Google has introduced an alternative set of icons called [Material Symbols](https://fonts.google.com/icons?icon.set=Material+Symbols), which differs from Material Icons. `@mui/icons-material` only covers the latter, with no plans yet for supporting the former.
+Google also offers [Material Symbols](https://fonts.google.com/icons?icon.set=Material+Symbols) as an alternative to Material Icons. `@mui/icons-material` only covers Icons, and there are no plans to support Symbols at this time.
 :::

 <hr/>